 - Contact tracing is an effort to identify and inform anyone who has come in close contact with an infected individual.
 The CDC defines “close contact” as being within 6 feet of an infected individual for 15 minutes or more over a 24-hour period.
 You are not considered a close contact if you were fully vaccinated at the time of exposure.
 SMU contact tracing standards includes individuals who were wearing a face covering at the time of exposure.

 - It is imperative that you answer SMU's contact tracing team truthfully should you receive a phone call.
 Your honest answers will play an important role in slowing the spread of the virus.

 Student Isolation and Quarantine

-- Students living off campus will isolate in their own residence.
+- Students living off campus will isolate in their residence.

-- Additional protocols are in place—and available to read in the Fall Operations Plan—should demand for isolation quarters exceed capacity.
+- Additional protocols are in place—and available to read in the COVID 2021 Operations Plan—should demand for isolation quarters near or exceed capacity.

-- Students in isolation can expect periodic check-ins via their phone from a member of the Health Center staff and regular communication from the contact tracing team to discuss symptoms, provide further resources and answer questions.
+- Students in isolation can expect periodic check-ins from a member of the Health Center staff, as well as regular communication from the contact tracing team to discuss symptoms, provide further resources and answer questions.

-- Students will stay in isolation for a minimum of 10 days and will be instructed about when they can leave by a member of the Dr. Bob Smith Health Center.
+- Students should stay in isolation for a minimum of 10 days and will be instructed about when they can leave by a member of the Health Center.